thatmlopsguy/thatmlopsguy.github.io/content/hire.md

 I wrote a lot of documentation including ADRs, API specs (using OpenAPI), and RFCs.
 I have experience with various testing frameworks and tools, like pytest and CI/CD tools like GitHub Actions.

+I'm a team player that loves to work with configuration management tools and version control systems.
+If I do something more than three times, I automate it.
+Planning, documentation, monitoring and backups are things I do first, not when the time allows it later.

 I communicate well, I learn quickly, and I always strive for excellence in my work.
 I prefer remote work.

 My résumé can be downloaded [here](https://drive.proton.me/urls/R98C9MZBWC#YHCtG50HqwKj).